Menu Close

 Of Course I Still Love You is fitted with multiple satellite antennas, including Starlink dishes, for the uplink of data and for communication with the incoming booster.
 The droneship is also equipped with remotely-operated firefighting hoses that can quickly deluge the droneship in water in the event of an explosion or fire caused by a failed landing.

-A robot – officially the Falcon 9 Securing Robot – but universally known as Octagrabber, lives on the droneship and is deployed shortly after a booster landing.
+A robot – officially the Falcon 9 Securing Robot, but universally known as Octagrabber – resides on the droneship and is deployed shortly after a booster landing.
 The robot is remotely driven from its blast-proof shelter and positioned underneath the Falcon 9.
 Four arms on the robot can then raise up and latch onto the Falcon 9 octaweb, taking advantage of the low center of gravity of a Falcon 9 rocket with empty fuel tanks, securing the booster for transit.

 West Coast Move

-SpaceX repositioned Of Course I Still Love You from Port Canaveral, Florida, to the Port of Long Beach, California in June 2021.
-From 2015 to 2019, Just Read the Instructions droneship operated on the US West Coast.
-There was a two-year gap between 2019 and 2021 when SpaceX did not operate a droneship in the Pacific Ocean.
+SpaceX repositioned Of Course I Still Love You from Port Canaveral, Florida, to the Port of Long Beach, California, in June 2021.
+From 2015 to 2019, the Just Read the Instructions droneship operated on the US West Coast.
+There was a two-year gap, between 2019 and 2021, when SpaceX did not operate a droneship in the Pacific Ocean.

-To reposition the droneship as fast as possible, OCISLY was loaded onto heavy-lift vessel Mighty Servant 1 (MS1).
-To load the droneship MS1 intentionally partially submerged itself underwater, allowing OCISLY to be floated over the top before the combined unit was raised from the water and secured as one.
+To reposition the droneship as fast as possible, OCISLY was loaded onto the heavy-lift vessel Mighty Servant 1 (MS1).
+To facilitate this, MS1 intentionally partially submerged itself, allowing OCISLY to be floated over it.
+The combined unit was then raised from the water and secured as one.

 OCISLY crosses the Panama Canal – Panama Canal